 To administer Column Headings, click on Administration->Column Headings:

 Column headings in ResourceFirst also serve as Field Definitions.
 They are broken into three categories: Resource, Project, and Effort.
 They all work the same way.
 Selecting one of field types will show all of the fields (with default or renamed names) for that field type.
-The image below shows Resource fields.
+The image below shows Project fields.

 Referencing the image above, the following functionality is available: